Enservco (NYSEAMERICAN:ENSV) Receives New Coverage from Analysts at StockNews.com

-StockNews.com started coverage on shares of Enservco (NYSEAMERICAN:ENSV – Free Report) in a research note issued to investors on Monday morning.
-The firm issued a sell rating on the oil and gas producer’s stock.
+StockNews.com started coverage on shares of Enservco (NYSEAMERICAN:ENSV – Free Report) in a research report released on Sunday.
+The brokerage issued a sell rating on the oil and gas producer’s stock.

-Enservco (NYSEAMERICAN:ENSV – Get Free Report) last posted its quarterly earnings data on Friday, March 29th.
+Enservco (NYSEAMERICAN:ENSV – Get Free Report) last issued its quarterly earnings data on Friday, March 29th.
 The oil and gas producer reported ($0.07) earnings per share for the quarter.
-The company had revenue of $6.48 million for the quarter.
-Enservco had a negative net margin of 38.61% and a negative return on equity of 513.69%.
+The firm had revenue of $6.48 million for the quarter.
+Enservco had a negative return on equity of 513.69% and a negative net margin of 38.61%.

 Enservco Corporation, through its subsidiaries, provides well enhancement and fluid management services to the onshore oil and natural gas industry.
 It offers hot oiling and acidizing, frac water heating, pressure testing, acidizing, and water hauling services, as well as well site construction services.